-The following "How I Treat" sessions on lymphoma will take place at the 2018 ASH Meeting on Hematologic Malignancies.
+The following "How I Treat" sessions on lymphoma took place at the 2018 ASH Meeting on Hematologic Malignancies.
 View the full schedule and program.

 How I Treat Hodgkin Lymphoma Patients